Table of contents

-As consumer shopping patterns have changed in recent months, many brick-and-mortar stores are pivoting to delivery to keep their team members employed and customers served.
-While you might think of restaurants or groceries when you consider delivery options, this channel can open doors for all types of retail establishments; for example, an independent toy store could add delivery options for puzzles and games to provide family entertainment.
+As consumer shopping patterns have changed in recent months, many brick-and-mortar stores are pivoting to delivery to keep their team members employed and customers supplied.
+While you might think of restaurants or groceries when you consider delivery, this channel can open doors for all types of retail establishments; for example, an independent toy store could deliver puzzles and games to provide family entertainment.

 Here’s how to seamlessly make the shift to delivery.

 Now is the time to activate all your communication channels, like email and social media, to communicate with customers.
 Assure them that after health and safety, your next priority is continuing to serve them with a delivery option.

 To make delivery feasible and profitable, consider what goods should be delivered and how often.
 For example, you might benefit from limiting your delivery inventory to select items that you have an extensive stock of, which is relatively easy to deliver from a size and logistics standpoint.

 To conserve resources, consider limiting delivery service to a few days a week, or only delivering specific menu items on a rotating schedule.
 A clothing store might cover one side of town Monday and Wednesday and the other side Tuesday and Thursday.
 If you have a full-service restaurant, try dinner entrees on the weekends and lunch items during the week to keep food ingredients and prep costs at a manageable level.

 Offering free delivery sounds appealing, but it might not be financially feasible, depending on the extent of your delivery area and how many staff you’ll need to employ.
 Calculate whether you want to charge a distance fee or a per-delivery charge.
 Don’t hesitate to be transparent with your customers about why you’re charging; consumers today understand the challenges small businesses are facing to stay afloat.
 Talk to your drivers about how you will compensate them for deliveries — per mile, per shift, or per visit.